An epic, true Himalayan trek to Kangchenjunga North and South Base Camps.

 Accommodation: Trekking Lodge - Khangbachen

-From here the walk that eventually leads up to Pang Pema (Kangchenjunga Base Camp North) really starts to become a high mountain wilderness.
-There’s an altitude gain of around 700m to reach Lhonak (4800m) and whilst most of it is reasonably gradual the physical effort at such high altitude can make it feel a lot harder.
-Beyond Khangbachen there aren’t really any permanent settlements, just the odd seasonal yak grazing area.
-As you’re reaching the moraine rubble of the Kangchenjunga Glacier the conditions underfoot start to get a bit trickier beyond a yak grazing area known as Ramtang (4370m).
-Here the fluted summit of Wedge Peak first becomes visible.
-Progressing further there is a rock field (as well as the risk of rock falls) and awkward moraine to negotiate.
-Nepal Peak, the Twins, Merra and White Wave all come into view, but you really also have to keep focused and remain sure footed too.
-The very basic lodge at Lhonak is on a grassy plain perched high above the Kangchenjunga Glacier opposite Wedge Peak - exposed to the icy wind, but the view more than compensates for the cold!
-Walking time approx. 4-5hrs.
+From here, the walk that eventually leads up to Pang Pema (Kangchenjunga Base Camp North) really starts to become a high mountain wilderness.
+There’s an altitude gain of around 700m to reach Lhonak (4800 m), and while most of it is reasonably gradual, the physical effort at such high altitude can make it feel a lot harder.
+Beyond Khangbachen, there aren’t really any permanent settlements, just the odd seasonal yak grazing area.
+As you’re reaching the moraine rubble of the Kangchenjunga Glacier, the conditions underfoot start to get a bit trickier beyond a yak grazing area known as Ramtang (4370m).
+Here, the fluted summit of Wedge Peak first becomes visible.
+Progressing further, there is a rock field (as well as the risk of rock falls) and an awkward moraine to negotiate.
+Nepal Peak, the Twins, Merra, and White Wave all come into view, but you really also have to keep focused and remain sure-footed.
+The very basic lodge at Lhonak is on a grassy plain perched high above the Kangchenjunga Glacier opposite Wedge Peak.
+It is exposed to the icy wind, but the view more than compensates for the cold!
+Walking time is approximately 4-5 hours.

-From here the walk that eventually leads up to Pang Pema (Kangchenjunga Base Camp North) really starts to become a high mountain wilderness.
-There’s an altitude gain of around 700m to reach Lhonak (4800m) and whilst most of it is reasonably gradual the physical effort at such high altitude can make it feel a lot harder.
-Beyond Khangbachen there aren’t really any permanent settlements, just the odd seasonal yak grazing area.
-As you’re reaching the moraine rubble of the Kangchenjunga Glacier the conditions underfoot start to get a bit trickier beyond a yak grazing area known as Ramtang (4370m).
-Here the fluted summit of Wedge Peak first becomes visible.
-Progressing further there is a rock field (as well as the risk of rock falls) and awkward moraine to negotiate.
-Nepal Peak, the Twins, Merra and White Wave all come into view, but you really also have to keep focused and remain sure footed too.
-The very basic lodge at Lhonak is on a grassy plain perched high above the Kangchenjunga Glacier opposite Wedge Peak - exposed to the icy wind, but the view more than compensates for the cold!
-Walking time approx. 4-5hrs.
+From here, the walk that eventually leads up to Pang Pema (Kangchenjunga Base Camp North) really starts to become a high mountain wilderness.
+There’s an altitude gain of around 700m to reach Lhonak (4800 m), and while most of it is reasonably gradual, the physical effort at such high altitude can make it feel a lot harder.
+Beyond Khangbachen, there aren’t really any permanent settlements, just the odd seasonal yak grazing area.
+As you’re reaching the moraine rubble of the Kangchenjunga Glacier, the conditions underfoot start to get a bit trickier beyond a yak grazing area known as Ramtang (4370m).
+Here, the fluted summit of Wedge Peak first becomes visible.
+Progressing further, there is a rock field (as well as the risk of rock falls) and an awkward moraine to negotiate.
+Nepal Peak, the Twins, Merra, and White Wave all come into view, but you really also have to keep focused and remain sure-footed.
+The very basic lodge at Lhonak is on a grassy plain perched high above the Kangchenjunga Glacier opposite Wedge Peak.
+It is exposed to the icy wind, but the view more than compensates for the cold!
+Walking time is approximately 4-5 hours.

 Although tantalisingly close, Kangchenjunga isn’t visible from Lhonak.
-But, today it will be!
-Following the Kangchenjunga Glacier, again it’s tricky going underfoot at times.
-However perseverance is more than rewarded once the vast north face of Kangchenjunga is revealed and reaching Pang Pema (a couple pf stone huts) you are Kangchenjunga Base Camp North (5150m), which has to be one of the most spectacular mountain locations in the world.
-Depending upon time it is possible to climb a little way above Pang Pema for a stunning panorama of Kangchenjunga and its glacier.
+But today it will be!
+Following the Kangchenjunga Glacier, it’s tricky going underfoot at times.
+However perseverance is more than rewarded once the vast north face of Kangchenjunga is revealed, and once you reach Pang Pema (a couple of stone huts), you are at Kangchenjunga Base Camp North (5150m), which has to be one of the most spectacular mountain locations in the world.
+Depending on time, it is possible to climb a little way above Pang Pema for a stunning panorama of Kangchenjunga and its glacier.
 You’ll then retrace your ascent up to here and pick your way back down to Lhonak.
-Walking time approx.5-6hrs.
+Walking time: approx.5-6hrs.

 Although tantalisingly close, Kangchenjunga isn’t visible from Lhonak.
-But, today it will be!
-Following the Kangchenjunga Glacier, again it’s tricky going underfoot at times.
-However perseverance is more than rewarded once the vast north face of Kangchenjunga is revealed and reaching Pang Pema (a couple pf stone huts) you are Kangchenjunga Base Camp North (5150m), which has to be one of the most spectacular mountain locations in the world.
-Depending upon time it is possible to climb a little way above Pang Pema for a stunning panorama of Kangchenjunga and its glacier.
+But today it will be!
+Following the Kangchenjunga Glacier, it’s tricky going underfoot at times.
+However perseverance is more than rewarded once the vast north face of Kangchenjunga is revealed, and once you reach Pang Pema (a couple of stone huts), you are at Kangchenjunga Base Camp North (5150m), which has to be one of the most spectacular mountain locations in the world.
+Depending on time, it is possible to climb a little way above Pang Pema for a stunning panorama of Kangchenjunga and its glacier.
 You’ll then retrace your ascent up to here and pick your way back down to Lhonak.
-Walking time approx.5-6hrs.
+Walking time: approx.5-6hrs.

-To reach the route that will ultimately lead to Kangchenjunga South Base Camp you must firstly go back down to the trail junction at Ghunsa.
-Walking time approx. 6-8hrs.
+To reach the route that will ultimately lead to Kangchenjunga South Base Camp, you must first go back down to the trail junction at Ghunsa.
+Walking time is approx. 6–8 hours.

 Accommodation: Trekking Lodge - Ghunsa

-To reach the route that will ultimately lead to Kangchenjunga South Base Camp you must firstly go back down to the trail junction at Ghunsa.
-Walking time approx. 6-8hrs.
+To reach the route that will ultimately lead to Kangchenjunga South Base Camp, you must first go back down to the trail junction at Ghunsa.
+Walking time is approx. 6–8 hours.

 Accommodation: Trekking Lodge - Ghunsa

 It’s a very steep ascent as you climb up through forest on a rough and rocky trail, to then ascend further over the Sela La and onto Sele La Base Camp (4290m), which is around a further 30 minutes of walking.
-There’s a couple of simple wooden lodges and a small lake here, but also views to distant Makalu!
-Walking time approx. 5hrs.
+There are a couple of simple wooden lodges and a small lake here, but there are also views of distant Makalu!
+Walking time is approximately 5 hours.

 Accommodation: Trekking Lodge - Sele La Base Camp